 Unlike standard LEDs, UV-LEDs emit UV-C rays with a wavelength of approximately 280 nm or shorter.
-Out of the different bands of UV light, UV-C rays have the shortest wavelength range and the largest energy per photon in the ultraviolet spectrum.
+Out of the different bands of UV light, UV-C rays have the shortest wavelength range.
+They also have the largest energy per photon in the ultraviolet spectrum.

-As a result, UVC-LEDs are becoming increasingly more popular in germicidal devices such as UV cleansers, replacing standard UV lamps, such as mercury vapor lamps, mercury-Xenon lamps, and UV-C pulsed Xenon lamps.
+As a result, UV-C LEDs are becoming increasingly more popular in germicidal devices such as UV cleansers.
+They are replacing standard UV lamps, such as mercury vapor lamps, mercury-Xenon lamps, and UV-C pulsed Xenon lamps.

 Are UV-LEDs More Effective than Standard UV-Lamps?

 There are various ways in which UV-LEDs are superior to standard UV lamps.
 Thanks to the advancements in diode and lamp technology, scientists have witnessed that the irradiance produced by UV-LED light sources is increasing.

 Furthermore, due to their monochromatic nature, they can use specific wavelengths to target and disinfect specific molecular bonds.
 Knowing that each pathogen varies in its sensitivity to specific UV wavelengths is beneficial.
 Standard UV lamps, however, have a broader spectrum and require more energy.